lynckia/licode/doc/client_api.md

 You can access the related stream by `streamEvent.stream`.

 Some of them have a more detailed message in `streamEvent.msg`.

+For `stream-failed` events there is another field `streamEvent.origin` to give us more info about the reason of the failure.

 There are the different types of Stream events: